30 August 2021 – Alejandro de la Villa and Michelle Okeke

 2. Use trends to inform your strategy

 Stay up to date on the latest Pinterest trends so you create relevant content for a large audience.
-You can use our trends tool to gauge the potential reach for different topics you might want to post about.
+You can use our trends tool to gauge the potential reach for different topics that you might want to post about.
 Just type in a keyword, and you’ll see how many people have searched for it over time.
 That data can help you decide where to focus your content.

 3. Add text overlay to your Pins